DmitryEfimenko/ssr-with-i18n/article/part-2.md

 ## Now We Are Ready for the Solutions
-Please make a mental snapshot of the STEP 3 Checkpoint below.
+Please make a mental snapshot of the PART 2 Checkpoint below.
 We will use this code as a starting point for the next two parts of this series where we'll explore how to fix the two PROBLEMS outlined above.

-### STEP 3 Checkpoint
+### PART 2 Checkpoint
 *** The code up to this point is available [here](https://github.com/DmitryEfimenko/ssr-with-i18n/tree/step-2).